-The conference includes talks, posters, and workshops on a wide range of topics related to Galaxy, including genomics, proteomics, transcriptomics, and more.
-The GCC also provides an opportunity for attendees to learn about the latest developments in the Galaxy platform and to connect with other members of the Galaxy community.
+The conference included talks, posters, and workshops on a wide range of topics related to Galaxy, including genomics, proteomics, transcriptomics, and more.
+The GCC provides an opportunity for attendees to learn about the latest developments in the Galaxy platform and to connect with other members of the Galaxy community.

 Three inspiring and prominent keynote speakers presented work on how they actively use and rely on Galaxy to make key research discoveries.

 The covered topics focused on biodiversity and structural biology.